What You Need to Know

 If you're feeling ill, but otherwise would not have sought medical care, it's best for you to stay home.

-COVID-19 testing is also available at the TRH Laboratory, which is open Monday through Friday from 6:00 a.m. to 6:00 p.m.
-If you are showing symptoms please call ahead at 270.789.6192 and a Lab Team Member will arrange to test you from the comfort of your own vehicle.
+Laboratory Testing Hours: Monday through Friday from 6:00 a.m. to 6:00 p.m.
+If you are experiencing symptoms, please call 270.789.6192 and a Lab Team Member will arrange to test you from the comfort of your own vehicle.

 If you are experiencing difficulty breathing or another emergency, please call 911 or come to the Emergency Room.
 Our message to you is to not delay care, regardless of need.
 We are here for you to provide the peace of mind you need.
 That is our promise.